anderslogg/geco/docs/installation.md

 The build may take a few minutes.

 ## Getting started

-To run the demos for GECo, install `geco` using `pip` by running
+To run the demos for GECo, install `geco` using `pip` by running the following command from inside the package directory:

     pip install .

-from inside the package directory.

 Alternatively, you can issue the command

     export PYTHONPATH=`pwd`:$PYTHONPATH

 This will allow you to run the demos inside the `demos` directory without actually installing GECo.
+Note that these commands should be run from inside the Docker container (unless you have the dependencies installed on your host system).